samt/barcode/README.md

 In the future:

-- Abstract drawing to be able to draw with `gm` or output html.
+- Abstract drawing to be able to draw with `gm` or output html (bars with css or canvas)

 ## License